 I recently posted about how my anxiety had reached new heights.
-Last week I felt terrible, unlike anything I can remember feeling before.
-I have yet to figure out what exactly triggered it – maybe it’s because my oldest turns 3 in a couple weeks, or maybe it’s because I have only a few weeks left on my maternity leave – but whatever the case, something ignited my anxiety flame and it burned for 4 excruciating days.
+Last week I felt terrible, unlike anything I can remember feeling before, mind racing and panic setting in.
+I have yet to figure out what exactly triggered it – maybe it’s because my oldest turns three in a couple weeks, or maybe it’s because I have only a few weeks left on my maternity leave – but whatever the case, something ignited my anxiety flame and it burned for four excruciating days.

 My oldest got sick with a cold and really hadn’t been acting like himself for several days before.
 His appetite and thirst doubled, and he was having trouble making it to the bathroom in time.
 This was after several months of being potty-trained, including staying completely dry at night.
 This perfect storm brewed the idea in my head that he was exuding type 1 diabetes symptoms.
 I’m on high alert since I’m type 1, so I typically try to check his blood sugar a few times a year.
 And I was convinced he had it this time.
 My brain wanted me to believe it.

 Turns out, he is fine, and I’ve come to realize I will always have T1D in the back of my mind.
 But I’m not going to let the “what ifs” consume my mind.

 From the hell that was last week, I finally decided to listen to my husband and quit the coffee.
 You see, I LOVE coffee.
 I think I started drinking coffee when I was 12 years old, and it was a regular habit once I hit college.
 I love everything about it – the bitterness, the warmth, and obviously like most addictive substances, the way it makes me feel.